AgCouper/the-haskell-school-of-expression/README.md

   update the dependencies in Cabal config, so it would build with the latest version of the packages it depends upon, and build it from source.
 - On Mac, gtk should be installed with "cabal install gtk -fhave-quartz-gtk" command.
+- Before installing Haskell gtk bindings, one should install Gtk for OS X. Brew has it.
+- Cabal doesn't install gtk2hs automatically, even though gtk bindings depend on it.
+  So, it should be installed manually, via "cabal install gtk2hs".